dell/csm-docs/content/docs/replication/deployment/powermax.md

 To be able to provision replicated volumes you need to create properly configured storage classes on both source and target clusters.

-Pair of storage classes on the source and target clusters would be essentially `mirrored` copies of one another.
+A pair of storage classes on the source and target clusters would be essentially `mirrored` copies of one another.
 You can create them manually or with help from `repctl`.

 #### Manual Storage Class Creation